Skip to content

 This node must subscribe to the current joint state topic /joint_states to get the current joint positions (\(\mathbf{q}\)) and velocities (\(\dot{\mathbf{q}}\)); and it must then publish the desired joint accelerations (\(\ddot{\mathbf{q}}_d\)) in the topic /desired_joint_accelerations to which the dynamics cancellation node will subscribe.

 Select and report the values chosen for \(\mathbf{K}_P\) and \(\mathbf{K}_D\).
-You can use matlab to simulate the expected dynamic behavior of the overall system.
+You can use MATLAB to simulate the expected dynamic behavior of the overall system.